 In developed markets the advantages of VMI for upstream (suppliers) and downstream members (customers or retailers) are well documented.
 The same holds true in emerging markets.
 VMI holds some major cost savings benefits for both the supplier and customer.
 VMI can eliminate the need of a sales person to call on the outlets and reduce cost.

-Customers are not always available and fulfillment costs are high due to low drop sizes.
-By improving visibility suppliers can provide timely and accurate deliveries and, in the process, provide better customer service.
-VMI can also improve customer retention and reduce stock outs, critical issues for any supplier in emerging markets where demand fluctuates based on cash flow.
-By closely evaluating the demand, suppliers will also tap into local market insight and get a better understanding of demand patterns.
+Customers are not always available, and fulfilment costs are high due to low drop sizes.
+By improving visibility, suppliers can provide timely and accurate deliveries and, in the process, provide better customer service.
+VMI can also improve customer retention and reduce stock-outs, critical issues for any supplier in emerging markets where demand fluctuates based on cash flow.
+By carefully evaluating the demand, suppliers will also tap into local market insights and get a better understanding of demand patterns.

-Building strong partnerships, either through non-profit organizations or Self Help Groups (SHGs), could play a crucial role in identifying retailers and making the model more scalable.
-Non-profit organizations can also play an important role in capability deployment and organizing micro-credit groups.
+Building strong partnerships, either through non-profit organisations or Self Help Groups (SHGs), could play a crucial role in identifying retailers and making the model more scalable.
+Non-profit organisations can also play an important role in capability deployment and organising micro-credit groups.

-Partnering with other organizations that provide value added services such as micro-credit, mobile money and insurance, can share costs and risk with other partners.
-VMI technology can also be used to sell other services such as mobile airtime and electricity vouchers.
-However, companies need to pilot VMI to ensure obstacles are overcome prior to roll-out.
+Partnering with other organisations that provide value-added services such as micro-credit, mobile money and insurance, can share costs and risk with other partners.
+VMI technology can also be used to sell additional services, such as mobile airtime and electricity vouchers.
+However, companies need to pilot VMI to ensure obstacles are overcome before roll-out.
 With the mobile revolution in full swing, technology such as VMI, holds great potential for SMEs in emerging markets.